 About the Site

-The site which we have developed is known as Openshaw West, on the opposite side of Ashton New Road to the existing Etihad Stadium
+The site, which we have developed, is known as Openshaw West and can be found on the opposite side of Ashton New Road to where the existing Etihad Stadium stands.

-The site was formerly the Clayton Aniline factory site and was historically home to a gasometer, an alkali works, a forge, a refuse heap, railway sidings and other industrial works, and so was subject to heavy industrial uses until the chemical factory was demolished just over five years ago.
+The site was formerly the Clayton Aniline factory site and was historically home to a gasometer, an alkali works, a forge, a refuse heap, railway sidings and other industrial works, and as a result was subject to heavy industrial use until the chemical factory was demolished just over five years ago.

 Manchester City Football Club signed an agreement with Manchester City Council and New East Manchester in 2010 to work together to create a transformational plan for the area around the Etihad Stadium.

 Planning permission was granted in 2012.